 1946 would see an important new stage in his development.
 He met Henri Benezit, an art dealer who acquired some twenty of his canvases, and introduced him to the great collector Roger Dutilleul.
 His artistic expression veered towards new forms of cubism, with more structured compositions determined by geometric schema in which shadow and light play with the harmony of colors.
 In his work from this period one can discern the influence of Juan Gris, Albert Gleizes and André Lhote.

 After Chapoval took 2nd prize in the Prix de la jeune peinture in May 1947, the Jeanne Bucher Gallery organized his first solo exhibition in November of the same year.
 It was one of the very first hangings done by Jean-François Jaeger, great-nephew of the gallery’s founder.
 Roger van Gindertaël wrote an introductory text on the invitation card, thus taking up the tradition of dialog between artists and poets.
 He placed Chapoval between figuration and abstraction, and concluded by writing “Chapoval, without a vain metaphysics, reserves for himself the part of poetic–or mystical– feeling, which remains the ultimate raison d’etre of painting”.
-A cohort of amateurs gathered at the Boulevard du Montparnasse, among them Jacqueline Auriol, daughter-in-law of the recently elected President of the Republic, and Georges Pompidou, who acquired his first work, “Bière moussante”.
-Directly following this first exhibition, the French government acquired two works, “Nature morte au citron” and “Verre et cristal”.
+A cohort of amateurs gathered at the Boulevard du Montparnasse, among them Jacqueline Auriol, daughter-in-law of the recently elected President of the Republic, and Georges Pompidou, who acquired his first abstract work, “Bière moussante” presented in the exhibition.
+The French government acquired two works, “Nature morte au citron” and “Verre et cristal”.

 1948 would see the birth of his first abstract compositions, punctuated by long diagonals.
 His use of shaded monochromes, and the appearance of warm grey, blue, and/or green tonalities, confer luminous subtleties onto these works.